-China is much more though: there is a great variety of minorities and there are some of the most amazing landscapes in the world.
-Of all the truly unique places found in China there was one in particular that I always wanted to see: Yuanyang (元阳) in Yunnan, famous for the huge rice terraces built on the cliffs of mountains above 2000 meters.
+Of all the truly unique places in this country, there is one in particular that I always wanted to visit: Yuanyang (元阳) in Yunnan, famous for the huge rice terraces built on the cliffs of mountains, at an elevation of about 2000 meters.

 There are many countries with rice terraces but none of them are as nearly as amazing as Yuanyang.
-In the past I visited Sapa, in Vietnam, famous for the rice terraces but honestly it was a big delusion.
-For this reason, before visiting Yuanyang I didn’t know what to expect.
-There are some places in the world, so famous that when you finally visit them, it seems like you’ve been there already and most of the time they are not as you expected.
+In the past, I visited Sapa, in Vietnam, famous for the rice terraces as well but I didn’t like it that much.

-At least this is what happens to me a lot of times.
-So what about Yuanyang?
-Is it worth getting to this remote place in China close to the border with Laos and Vietnam?
+What about Yuanyang?
+Is it worth getting to this remote part of China close to the border with Laos and Vietnam?
 Absolutely yes!

 Yuanyang (元阳): a bit of history

 Yuanyang is located in the HongHe (红河) prefecture.
-The lowest altitude is 144 meters and the highest peak reaches almost 3000 meters so, as you can imagine, the climate varies a lot, depending on where you are.
-34% of the population belongs to the Han group (what we generally call Chinese people) and the other 66% is made up of people belonging to other ethnic groups.
+The elevation of this prefecture ranges from 144 meters to almost 3000 meters.
+This means that the climate varies a lot, depending on where you are.
+34% of the people belong to the Han group (what we generally call Chinese people) and the other 66% are people belonging to other ethnic groups.
 One of them are the Hani (哈尼), who built, during the course of several centuries, the rice terraces.

-The first question I asked myself was: how did those people managed to fill the rice terraces with water since they are built on steep mountains?
-The answer is as simple as incredible: they took advantage of the unique climate of this region!
+How did those people managed to fill the rice terraces with water since they are built on steep mountains?
+The Hani took advantage of the unique climate of this region!
 Basically, in winter, there is a big difference in temperature between the valleys (with a tropical climate) and the mountains (with much colder weather) and this causes a lot of evaporation.

-The water, in the form of fog and cloud, evaporates and filters through the forest in the mountains.
+The water, in the form of fog and clouds, evaporates and filters through the forest in the mountains.
 All this mist forms streams of water that flow into the rice terraces and go down to the valley again.
 Simple but very efficient!
-They also used the source of the Red River to water the fields.
-This process never ends and it’s ecofriendly!

 What to see in Yuanyang

 Duoyishu is famous for the sea of clouds that early in the morning covers part of the terraces: truly a beautiful sight.
-The name of this place comes for the village nearby and the Hani people call this place “the paradise on earth”
+This place is named after the nearby village and the Hani people call this place “the paradise on earth”.

 EDIT 2020: sadly these rice terraces have been damaged by a landslide and this location is currently closed.